 Superior Interior Space and Comfort

 Height Edge: Sprinter high-roof models provide genuine standing room for taller people, while Transit high-roof models may feel cramped for people over 6 feet tall.
+According to Edmunds interior dimension data for the Sprinter and Edmunds interior specs for the Transit, high-roof Sprinters typically offer more standing height in many configurations.

 The Vansmith Approach: Our DUO and FAMILY layouts take full use of Sprinter inside size, creating spacious feels that are harder to achieve in Transit platforms.